ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Read a huge breakdown on promises

 **Thoughts:** That was a LOT to take in.
 I learned more than enough about promises.
 The actual implementation of them is still confusing, but I believe that's because I've yet to code one myself.
 However, the concepts of them make perfect sense

+### Day 76: September 10, 2021

+**Today's Progress**: Learned about API's, async/await syntax

+**Thoughts:** async/await syntax seems right up my alley, but I need to use promise syntax too so I get comfortable with it.
+API's are really cool and clear up a lot about how a lot of websites I've seen filter data ands return it to the user